slatedocs/slate/source/includes/_resourcedefns.md

 Standardized text representation of the UEFI device path, in UTF-8 format

 ## HpServerPciDevice

+This describes a logical PCI Device on a server.
+This does not necessarily correspond to a specific FRU because a FRU or card might contain mutiple logical PCI devices.

 **Properties**

 > **Resource Instances of this Type**: